Key Libya commander backs reopening of Mediterranean highway

 CAIRO (AP) — A top Libyan military commander whose forces control the country’s eastern regions on Friday endorsed the reopening of the coastal highway along the Mediterranean Sea linking Libya’s long-divided east and west.

 The resumption of traffic along the artery would be a significant step toward unifying Libya’s warring sides.
+U.N. deputy spokesman Farhan Haq confirmed later on Friday that the highway had reopened.

 The 1,800 kilometer (1,125 mile) -long highway links the capital of Tripoli to the west with the city of Benghazi to the east.
-It has been closed since April 2019 when the commander, Khalifa Hifter, launched a military offensive to capture Tripoli from the U.N.-recognized government.
+It has been closed since April 2019 when commander Khalifa Hifter launched a military offensive to capture Tripoli from the U.N.-recognized government.

 Hifter’s campaign ultimately failed in June 2020, after which U.N.-sponsored peace talks brought about a cease-fire and installed an interim government that’s expected to lead the country into general elections in December.